AA

 KLM.
 Photo: Shutterstock KLM.
 Photo: Shutterstock

-The Dutch airline KLM will operate flights to 161 destinations worldwide this summer, with a 4% increase in seat availability compared to last summer, and is expected to carry 6.5 million passengers in July-August alone.
+The Dutch airline KLM will operate flights to 161 destinations worldwide this summer, an increase of 4% in seat capacity compared to the previous summer, with an expected 6.5 million passengers in July and August alone.

-However, while destinations in Europe, North America, and Asia are strengthening, the route between Tel Aviv and Amsterdam will remain suspended for now, following the company's announcement that the resumption of activity in Israel will be evaluated later, according to regional developments.
+However, while destinations in Europe, North America, and Asia are strengthening, the route between Tel Aviv and Amsterdam will remain suspended for now.
+The company announced that the resumption of services in Israel will be evaluated later, based on regional developments.

-KLM is launching six new routes this summer, including three intercontinental routes: San Diego (USA), Georgetown (capital of Guyana), and Hyderabad (India - starting September), and three in Europe: Ljubljana (Slovenia), Exeter (UK), and Biarritz (France).
+KLM is launching six new routes this summer, including three intercontinental ones: San Diego (USA), Georgetown (Capital of Guyana), and Hyderabad (India - starting September), and three within Europe: Ljubljana (Slovenia), Exeter (UK), and Biarritz (France).

-According to the company's report, the demand for bookings on the routes to San Diego, Ljubljana, and Biarritz is already particularly high.
+According to company reports, demand for bookings on routes to San Diego, Ljubljana, and Biarritz is already particularly high.

-The season will officially open this coming weekend (July 4-6), during which KLM expects to accommodate approximately 330,000 passengers on its flights.
+The season officially starts this upcoming weekend (4-6 July), with KLM expecting to welcome approximately 330,000 passengers on its flights.

 New route to San Diego.
 Photo: ShutterstockNew route to San Diego.
 Photo: Shutterstock

-The Dutch airline reports that demand for European cities such as London, Rome, and Berlin continues to be strong, and on long-haul flights, destinations like Tokyo, New York, Cape Town, and Curaçao stand out at the top of the chart.
+The Dutch airline reports strong demand for European cities such as London, Rome, and Berlin, and for long-haul flights, destinations like Tokyo, New York, Cape Town, and Curaçao are leading the charts.

 Accordingly, flight frequencies are increased on several routes: